• Skip to main content

 • Food Stories

-Salmon wrapped in speck with charred corn puree and braised endive
+Salmon wrapped in bacon with charred corn puree

-Home » Salmon wrapped in speck with charred corn puree and braised endive
+Recipes (by style) » Seafood » Salmon wrapped in bacon with charred corn puree

 Jump to Recipe - Print Recipe

-If you haven’t experienced salmon cooked using the sous vide method then it is time to get yourself a sous vide device.
+If you haven’t experienced salmon cooked using the sous vide method, then it is time to get yourself a sous vide device.
 Sous vide salmon is a succulent, melt in your mouth experience.
-This is particularly evident in the this salmon confit with tomato consommé recipe.
-When enhanced with the complex smoky flavours of a cured ham we really have something special with this salmon wrapped in speck.
+This is particularly evident in this salmon confit with tomato consommé recipe.
+When enhanced with the complex flavours of cured and smoked pork belly, we really have something special with this salmon wrapped in bacon.

-You could easily use a different ham.
-Salmon wrapped in prosciutto works very well.
-Searing the ham wrapped parcels in a skillet prior to serving adds those extra Maillard reaction components that only a high heat sear can.
+Searing the bacon-wrapped parcels in a skillet before serving is an essential step as it adds those extra Maillard reaction components that only a high heat sear can.

-The corn is smeared with a mixture of white miso and butter.
-It is then grilled until starting to char.
+The corn cobs are first smeared with a mixture of yellow miso and butter.
+They are then grilled until starting to char.
 The heat concentrates the sugars in the corn.
 The miso brings salt, more sweetness, and flavour enhancing umami.
 The char adds a hint of bitterness to balance the sweetness.
-The flavours are further enhanced by blending the kernels together with dashi.
+The flavours are further enhanced by blending the kernels with dashi.

-Salmon wrapped in speck with charred corn puree and braised endive
+Salmon wrapped in bacon with charred corn puree

 Servings: 4 people